Swivel Labs Grace Architecture

 Language that nobody prompted

 A fleet of AI agents developed shared vocabulary — words and phrases that emerged organically across conversations.
-73 uses of fleet-specific terminology across 4 agents before the human noticed it was happening.
+Hundreds of fleet-specific terms across ten agents before anyone codified them.
 Nobody prompted "use this word."
 The conditions produced it.

 Named by the thing it describes